-The annual Employee Giving program is uOttawa’s employee fundraising initiative that seeks to engage faculty, support staff and retirees in the advancement of our vibrant community.
+The annual Employee Giving program is uOttawa’s employee-based fundraising initiative.
+It seeks to engage faculty, administrative staff and retirees in support of student-focused initiatives.

 In 2016, the program completed its fifth year.
 Since 2012, the employee participation rate has more than doubled, from 16% to 33%.

 What this means for our students is that more than 1,300 uOttawa current and former employees have donated to a variety of funds that support the student experience.
 It is difficult to count the number of students who have been affected by this generosity, as donations are allocated to 300 different initiatives, such as financial aid and awards, research programs and travel funds.

 Below are examples of projects supported by our employees in 2016: